mrunmeumeu/DLP/README.md

 ---

 For additional details or queries, click on the contributor's name to visit their GitHub profile.
-The features also contain links to their codes as well as Readmes refer to them beofre contacting
+The features also contain links to their codes as well as Readmes refer to them before contacting